ftravers/datomic-tutorial/README.md

 will be included in our query.
 This is a very important idea which we will revisit later to re-inforce.

-Lets reinforce this concept.
+Let's reinforce this concept.
 When maps use the same field, then any query on that field will pull in those maps.
 It **doesn't** matter if they have **ANY** other fields in common.